Never choose a pet unadvisedly or lightly

 A year later, wiser and having purchased our first home with an ample backyard, we were far better prepared to get another dog.
 We lived happily ever after with a basset hound who wasn’t barkless but had a mellower disposition and a melodious voice far pleasanter to the ears.

 Sue Owens Wright is the award-winning author of books and stories about dogs.
-One of her stories is included in the new book Lost Souls: Found!
-Inspiring Stories About Basset Hounds (happytailsbooks.com).
+One of her stories is included in her book Lost Souls: Found!
+Inspiring Stories About Basset Hounds.
 Proceeds benefit basset hound rescue.
-For more information, go to sueowenswright.com.
+Look Sue up on the Internet.